-- Must be skill building training for current job, advancement or promotion. - Must start on or after July 1, 2021 and be completed on or before June 30, 2022.
-Partial training cannot be reimbursed. - Training costs must be "reasonable" as defined by market rates and other criteria. - Each training session must be a minimum of 30 minutes in length.
+- Must be skill building training for current job, advancement or promotion. - Must start on or after July 1, 2023, and be completed on or before June 30, 2024.
+Partial training cannot be reimbursed. - Training costs must be "reasonable" as defined by market rates and other criteria. - A company may not use its own employee or an employee's company as a third-party training provider. - Each training session must be a minimum of 30 minutes in length.